Glenou/vue-3-template/README.md

         - components *folder : all components that are not specific to a page*
             - another-component-name *component*
         - layouts *folder : if we want to use templates using the slots*

-### src/styles
-- Contains all styles
-- Follows the *src/views* architecture

-### src/data
-- Contains all functions used to
-    - get data
-    - process data
-- Functions can be grouped in subfolders

-### src/utils
-- Contains all utilities functions (sort an array, generate key...)

 ## Naming convention for components
 - Explicit to its purpose